 These for me, form ‘true images’, ones that I know the background too, where they were taken and what the situation was at the time.
 These are images I can rely on, to be honest, and speak to me in ways modern commercial photography can not.

 The image above is of my grandad (lying down) with the then unknown British film director Lindsay Anderson.
 They are at a quarry site in Yorkshire filming conveyor belts for their first documentary film, Meet the Pioneers.
 This is one of the images that inspired me to go into film.

 For me, the relationship between the images and view sits very much in the eye of the observer.
-The photographer merely creating a scene, that at the time seemed logical.
+The photographer is merely creating a scene that at the time seemed logical.